Low-Residue Diet Plan

 3. Invites Nutrient Deficiency

 A low-residue diet requires you not to consume whole grains.
-Whole grains contain essential nutrients which are required for your body.
+Whole grains contain essential nutrients that your body requires.
 This could lead to nutrient deficiencies.
 A low-residue diet eliminates minerals and vitamins.

 4. Improves Your Hunger

 You may feel hungry all the time due to low fiber intake.
 Dietary fiber is responsible for your hunger.
-If you cut down on dietary fiber from your meals, you’ll be hungry all the time.
+You’ll always be hungry if you cut down on dietary fiber from your meals.

 Final Thoughts:

-Before starting to follow the low-residue diet, discussing it with your dietician or healthcare provider is best.
-They will suggest whether the low-residue diet is right for you or not, as the diet plan is not good for everyone.
+Before starting the low-residue diet, discuss it with your dietician or healthcare provider.
+They can suggest whether the diet plan is right for you, as it is unsuitable for everyone.

-A low-residue diet is recommended for special cases i.e. bowel surgery or colonoscopy.
-It is not required if your bowel movement is good.
+A low-residue diet is recommended for exceptional cases, such as bowel surgery or colonoscopy.
+However, if your bowel movements are reasonable, they are not required.
 It is all about managing your daily fiber goals.

 See Also